 What are Partnerships Addressing Disadvantage (PADs)?

-- PADs will be used in Victoria to develop innovative services that generate better social outcomes.
+- PADs present the opportunity to develop innovative services that generate better social outcomes.

 - PADs bring together capital and expertise from public, private and not-for-profit sectors to achieve improved social outcomes.